taylorsilva/concourse-tutorial/section-01/ReadMe.md

 We'll have our task run inside the `alpine` image from Docker Hub.
 We'll talk about the `type: registry-image` section in a later chapter.

-> NOTE: Concourse only cares about the filesystem that comes from the container images from Docker Hub.
-All `CMD` and `ENTRYPOINT` commands are ignored.
+> NOTE: Concourse only cares about the filesystem that comes from the container image from Docker Hub.
+All `CMD` and `ENTRYPOINT` commands are not passed along to Concourse.

 ```yaml
 image_resource: